 6.2.
-EDP General Education
+ADP General Education

-General education in the EDP is tailored toward working adults, who frequently have a moderate amount of transfer credit when they first matriculate to Oglethorpe.
-That is to say, the EDP general education program is more of a distribution requirement rather than the TU model of a nine course program, seven courses of which must be taken in a coherent sequence.
+General education in the ADP is tailored toward working adults, who frequently have a moderate amount of transfer credit when they first matriculate to Oglethorpe.
+That is to say, the ADP general education program is more of a distribution requirement rather than the TU model of a nine course program, seven courses of which must be taken in a coherent sequence.

-EDP general education requirements entail satisfactory completion of the following.
+ADP general education requirements entail satisfactory completion of the following.

-- Two lower level courses focused on writing (8 hours) - One lower level History course (4 hours) - One lower level fine arts (Arts, Music or Theatre) course(4 hours) - One lower level humanities (Literature or Philosophy) course (4 hours) - One lower level mathematics course chosen from among: MAT 111 Statistics, MAT 120 Introduction to Functions and MAT 121 Applied Calculus (4 hours) - One lower level science (Biology, Chemistry, Physics, General Science, Physical Science) course (4-5 hours) - Two lower level social/behavioral science (Economics, Politics, Psychology, Sociology) courses, chosen from different categories (8 hours) - Additional requirements and things to note: - Prior to a student's first semester at Oglethorpe, the registrar (possibly in conjunction with appropriate faculty) will evaluate how many of the general education requirements have already been met due to (a) credits by examination (see Sec.
+- Two lower level courses focused on writing (8 hours) - One lower level History course (4 hours) - One lower level fine arts (Arts, Music or Theatre) course(4 hours) - One lower level humanities (Literature or Philosophy) course (4 hours) - One lower level mathematics course chosen from among: MAT 111 Statistics, MAT 120 Introduction to Functions and MAT 121 Applied Calculus (4 hours) - One lower level science (Biology, Chemistry, Physics, General Science, Physical Science) course (4-5 hours) - Two lower level social/behavioral science (Economics, Politics, Psychology, Sociology) courses, chosen from different categories (8 hours) - Additional requirements and things to note: - o Prior to a student's first semester at Oglethorpe, the registrar (possibly in conjunction with appropriate faculty) will evaluate how many of the general education requirements have already been met due to (a) credits by examination (see Sec.
+5.8.1.), (b) credits from joint enrollment and/or dual enrollment (see Sec.
 5.8.2.), (c) credits by transfer (see Sec.
-5.8.2.), (d) credits through transfer under an articulation agreement (see Sec.
+5.8.3.), and (d) credits through transfer under an articulation agreement (see Sec.
 5.8.4.).
 Once that initial evaluation is completed, no further general education requirements can be satisfied by testing (CLEP, for example) or by taking courses as a transient student at any other college or university. - Every student attending an Oglethorpe-approved semester or year abroad during their tenure at Oglethorpe may petition the provost to have their coursework abroad count as an equivalency for the history, fine arts or humanities requirement, depending on the nature of the trip and the coursework required.
-Consult the provost, registrar or the director of OUSA for details.
+Consult the provost, registrar or the director of the center for global education for details.
 (Back to ToC)